Leaf-Agriculture/docs/docs/configurations_overview.md

 Currently, available configurations are:

 - `operationsImageCreation` - If set to `true`, Leaf will generate images of operations when processing them.
 If set to `false`, Leaf won't create the images.
 The default value is `true`.
 - `fieldsAutoSync` - If set to `true`, Leaf will automatically synchronize provider's fields.
-If set to `false`, synchronizations must be manually required via endpoint.
+If set to `false`, synchronizations must be manually requested via endpoint.
 The default value is `true`.